sumcoinlabs/sumcoin/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-Build Sumcash
+Build Sumcoin

-1. Clone the Sumcash source code and cd into `sumcash`
+1. Clone the Sumcoin source code and cd into `sumcash`
     ```shell
     git clone https://github.com/sumcash/sumcash
     cd sumcash
     ```

-2. Build Sumcash:
+2. Build Sumcoin:

-    Configure and build the headless Sumcash binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Sumcoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell